MarcoDomi/signup-form/README.md

-# SignUp-Form
+# signUp-Form
-A sign up form for a website.
+A sign up form for a mock website.

+This project is part of the Odin Project.